Divine Right: The Adventures of Max Faraday

-Synopsis
+Plot

-Millennia ago a gigantic creation engine fell to Earth, impacting into a Middle-Eastern desert.
+Millennia ago, a gigantic creation engine fell to Earth, crashing in the Middle East.
 An engine capable of unthinkable power, it was later to be called the Creation Wheel, potentially able to provide a user with the power of God.
-It would lie dormant for centuries, with its power creating a holographic realm of energy-projection to be known as the Hollow Realm, regarded as the gates of Heaven by the artificial beings who lived there.
+It would lie dormant for centuries, with its power creating a holographic realm of energy-projection known as the Hollow Realm, regarded as the gates of Heaven by the artificial beings who lived there.

 However, whilst there were people willing to wait for the Messiah, others wished to take the power for themselves and begin again, rewriting the universe to their own desire.
-The principal architect of this dream was the shadowy ((Cardinal Lazarus)), backed with the might of Lord Acheron, the villainous brother of Tobruk, and Lord Jesthra, a powerful minion.
+The principal architect of this dream was the shadowy (Cardinal Lazarus), backed with the might of Lord Acheron, the villainous brother of Tobruk, and Lord Jesthra, a powerful minion.

 The story then flashes forward to the modern day, minus a few years.
 Operation Divine Right, run by the super-espionage group I.O (International Operations), has uncovered the Creation Wheel.
-The Dark Arts, a sub-section of I.O, working with the Coda assassins (ultimately working for Cardinal Lazarus), have sponsored a translation of the futuristic hieroglyphics by Dr Mattheus Senreich, rendering the codes into a binary number string known as the Creation Equation, which supposedly allows an individual to access the full power of the Creation Wheel.
-The only copy is stolen by I.O operative Christy Blaze, working deep undercover as a Coda warrior.
+The Dark Arts, a sub-section of I.O, working with the Coda assassins and Lazarus, sponsor a translation of the futuristic hieroglyphics by Mattheus Senreich, rendering the codes into a binary number string known as the Creation Equation, which supposedly allows an individual to access the full power of the Creation Wheel.
+The only copy of the Equation is stolen by undercover I.O operative Christy Blaze and uploaded to Icore, the I.O mainframe.